YinHK-gameDev/unity-learn/scripting cheestsheet/namespace in unity.md

 ### Namespace

-After importing UnityEngine on the top,  can use the class inside unity engine, if using other classes/interfaces/Enumerations for example, `UnityEngine.UI.image`, should import `UnityEngine.UI` first or specify `UnityEngine.UI.imag`, while using it.
+After importing `UnityEngin`` on the top,  can use the class inside unity engine, if using other classes/interfaces/Enumerations for example, `UnityEngine.UI.image`, should import `UnityEngine.UI` first or specify `UnityEngine.UI.imag`, while using it.
 Specify the library used specifically.